bongohead/savings-slug/README.md

 # CHANGELOG

+## 2021-05-25
+- Fixed new transaction date to match local timezone

 ## 2021-05-21
 - Added expense tracker - code and graph
 - Fixed bug with monthly budget not loading if no data for that month or previous month